LONDON (Reuters) - Lithium is the metal that will power the coming electric vehicle (EV) revolution.

 This focus on semantics risks obscuring why any industrial sector needs future price visibility in the first place.

-“If the nature of the market is such that the price is going to move around, then actually it’s the price behavior that drives the need” for a futures price curve, Abbott told BMI’s recent “EV-Fest” forum.
+“If the nature of the market is such that the price is going to move around, then actually it’s the price behaviour that drives the need” for a futures price curve, Abbott told BMI’s recent “EV-Fest” forum.

 Judged by this metric, lithium looks in desperate need of some futures transparency.